 VM Image management via SNF-VMCATCHER.

-GRNET supports the images required by ELIXIR CC such as Chipster.
+GRNET supports the virtual organisations and virtual machine images required by the ELIXIR Competence Centre.
 The plans for the next year is to update snf-occi to support OCCI 1.2 specification and to extend it capabilities.

 SURFsara